MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 1. Select **+ Create** on the left navigation.

-1. Create the Model-Driven Application:
+1. Create the model-driven application:

 	- Select **Blank app** in the **Start from** section of the **Create your app** screen.